 (See Also: Deuteronomy 13:10 and Deuteronomy 17:15)

 Under Rabbinical law the normal method of execution is stoning and then displaying in a TREE (the corpse is displayed in a TREE.)

-“And if a man have committed a sin worth of death, and he be put to death,and you hang him on a TREE: his body shall not remain all night upon the TREE, but you shall in any wise bury him that day; that thy land be not defiled, which the Lord thy God gives thee for an inheritance.”
+“And if a man has committed a sin worthy of death, and he is put to death, and you hang him on a TREE: his body shall not remain all night upon the TREE, but you shall in any wise bury him that day; that thy land is not defiled, which the Lord thy God gives thee for an inheritance.”
 (Deuteronomy21:22-23

 If the Jews killed Jesus and not the Romans there could be no crucifixion or impailing!
 Why?

-Because the Jews would have went against their teaching.
+Because the Jews would have gone against their teaching.